skellis46/finger-pointing-moon/case-for-support.md

 ### Why is it important that the research questions are explored?

 Practice-research is not a singular method but rather an overarching approach for working with creative practices in scholarly contexts.
-The approach has four key characteristics: i) it is first-person, and involves self-critical reflection, or _mesearch_;[@rees_self-reflective_2019] ii) it involves repetition through artistic practice;[@blythe_framework_2016] iii) it has a contested relationship to language and dissemination; and iv) it involves experiences that are ambiguous and/or hidden.
+The approach has four key characteristics: i) it is first-person, and involves self-critical reflection, comparable to _mesearch_;[@rees_self-reflective_2019] ii) it involves repetition through artistic practice;[@blythe_framework_2016] iii) it has a contested relationship to language and dissemination; and iv) it involves experiences that are ambiguous and/or hidden.
 These characteristics produce "fuzzy"[@borgdorff_conflict_2012 p.181] epistemic possibilities.
 Consequently, artist-scholars have an open secret: we often conceive our research findings _a priori_ and/or present them _a posteriori_ as reflective spaces[@jeremy_bubb_missing_2020] using vague and hopeful language.[^3examples]

 [^3examples]: Here are three arbitrary examples from the Journal of Artistic Research (2020 Vol 20, emphasis added): "_hopefully_ as you continue to read and listen, _it will become gradually clearer_" -- Miller; "the open-endedness of artistic research _allows the possibility_ for the ongoing development of _new insights_ among the wider community of creative practitioners" -- Hunt; and "with this text I’m really _not trying to make any grand statements_.
 It is a _collection_ of words and decisions that function more as a _demonstration_" -- Norman.